Paul Hardwick

 Experience

-• Advising on the settlement of a long-running dispute between the trustees and beneficiaries of a complex non-UK trust structure concerning both the historic administration of the trusts and disputes between family members about their respective interests.
+• Advising on the settlement of a long-running dispute between the trustees and beneficiaries of a non-UK trust structure worth in excess of £5 billion.

-• Advising a family office on the on-going administration of a complex family trust structure spanning seven jurisdictions.
+• Assisting a family office with the on-going administration of a family trust structure spanning seven jurisdictions and worth in excess of £1.5 billion.

 Case studies